Huda-sh/fire-station/README.md

 ```
 <br>

-> _Using numeric values for the level enum improves efficiency.
-I
+> _Using numeric values for the employee level enum improves efficiency in assigning calls.
+By assigning numerical values to the levels in the enum, I can efficiently sort available employees based on their level.
+This allows me to identify the most suitable free employee with a single database call to retrieve sorted employees._
-made the level enum has numeric values to make the code to resolve which employee should handle the call more performant, this way I can get the free employees ordered by their level, makes resolving the suitable employee to take the call be achieved through only one database call._

 ## Running the Project 🚀
 ### Prerequisites